Tiwari666/Classification_Model/README.md

 f) Protein Sequence Classification: Since DNA strands are typically very large in size, the rise of Semi-Supervised learning has been imminent in this field.

+Please see the following atached diagram to know how the semi-supervised learning algorithms work:

 ![image](https://github.com/Tiwari666/Classification_Model/assets/153152895/ad9e3a5c-9a03-45bf-85ce-d8c5671d76d3)

+# 4) Reinforcement machine learning: e.g., Q-learning (model-free algorithm), SARSA (model-free algorithm), TD learning (model-based algorithm), Monte Carlo method (model-free algorithm)

+Reinforcement Learning (RL) is the science of decision making.
+It is about learning the optimal behavior in an environment to obtain maximum reward.

+Reinforcement machine learning is a machine learning model that is similar to supervised learning, but the algorithm isn’t trained using sample data.
+This model learns as it goes by using trial and error.
+A sequence of successful outcomes will be reinforced to develop the best recommendation or policy for a given problem.

+Example:

+Predictive text, text summarization, question answering, and machine translation are all examples of natural language processing (NLP) that uses reinforcement learning.
+By studying typical language patterns, RL agents can mimic and predict how people speak to each other every day.

+# What machine-learning algorithms to use?

+Choosing the right machine learning algorithm depends on several factors, including, but not limited to: data size, quality and diversity, as well as what answers businesses want to derive from that data.
+Additional considerations include accuracy, training time, parameters, data points and much more.
+Therefore, choosing the right algorithm is both a combination of business need, specification, experimentation and time available.
+Even the most experienced data scientists cannot tell you which algorithm will perform the best before experimenting with others.

+# Now, let's talk about the classification algorithm: